codyburleson/ionic-ng-wp-client/README.md

 http://<host>:<port>/wp-json/wp/v2/posts

+You must also install the [JWT Authentication for WP REST API plugin](https://es.wordpress.org/plugins/jwt-authentication-for-wp-rest-api/).
+Read and follow instructions for installing and configuring the plugin very carefully!

 ## Setup a WordPress development environment

 To setup a local WordPress instance for development purposes, run the following command from within